 - During her reign, she ordered to burn hundreds of protestant heretics alive at the stake and throw their ashes in the river.

 - She is depicted as a zombie and villain in most portraits and advertisements.

 Mary died in 1558 at the age of 42 because of the influenza epidemic and ovarian cancer.

 He was a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
 Stalin forced rapid “collectivization” in the Soviet Union and converted the individual peasant households into state-run collective farms during his reign.

-- He imprisoned and killed millions of independence-minded Ukrainians, who refused to give their livelihoods.
+- He imprisoned and killed millions of independence-minded Ukrainians who refused to give up their livelihoods.

 - He punished them by inflicting severe human-made starvation, which wiped out 13% of the Ukrainian population.

 A violent racial nationalist and leader of the Nazi party became German chancellor in 1933 and ruled until his death in April 1945.
 He stained his hands with the blood of millions of people in the Holocaust and World War II.

 - Hitler devised a strategy to create his’ master race’ by wiping out his political foes, Jews, gypsies, Slavs, and gays.